The library is closed, but we can still help you! Click on any question below to expand the answer.

 The link for a 90-day temporary library card was discontinued by SCLS on August 1, 2020.
 Instead, you can now skip the temporary process and just get a regular card by emailing us at firstname.lastname@example.org or calling us at (631) 725-0049.

 What kind of online services can I access with my library card?

 Your library card gives you access to homework help, digital magazines, e-books, audiobooks, databases, newspapers, and more!
 Check out our website for more information.
 Each age group—adults, kids, and teens—have their own sections showcasing what services you can access from home with your library card.

-Will I get fined for overdue items while you’re closed?
+Will I get fined for overdue items while libraries aren’t fully open?

-How can I return items while you are closed?
+How can I return items to the library?